Michigan Man Accused Of Murdering Wife By Spiking Her Cereal With Heroin

 “We believe Jason Harris murdered his wife,” said Genesee County Prosecutor David Leyton.
 “We believe he put heroin into her cereal and milk the night that she died after getting it from someone, thinking it would be tasteless and odorless much like he had asked his coworkers multiple times.”

 Leyton revealed that authorities discovered that Harris had previously tried to hire a professional killer to murder his wife.
-The prosecutor noted that Harris’s co-workers and siblings reached out to detectives, following Christina’s death.
-They reportedly told officials that he was constantly complaining about his wife and once allegedly talked about “getting rid of Christina.”
+The prosecutor noted that Harris’ co-workers and siblings reached out to detectives, following Christina’s death.
+They reportedly told officials that he was constantly complaining about his wife and once allegedly talked about “getting rid of” Christina.

 Those close to Harris also implied that he was having numerous affairs.
 In fact, it is believed that Harris murdered his wife after she found text messages from a woman in Rhode Island.